teahaz/teahaz-server/dev/devlog.md

 ill write here whenever the fuck it pleases me usually something about what im working on, what i recently finished, or random thoughts that are important (maybe)

+# 30 jan 2021
+## logs
+currently logs are an utter mess the main problem is that some logs try provide inforamtion for ppl testing the server, and yet other logs seem production ready my current plan is to do more dev-friendly logs, and later i can re-write all to make more sense for the production ready server

+## username vs userId
+this refers back to an entry with the same name on jan 23 the status now is as described in the previous entry, there is a userId that doesnt change, and a nickname that can be changed at any time this raises one big issue: how does the user log in?

+to put it simply we cannot use the nickname for logging in, but we also cannot expect a user to memorize their userId we need something in the middle, most platforms use an email address

+my idea is to have a nickname and an unchangable username/email

+#### username or email
+###### username
+pros:
+* privacy

+###### email
+pros:
+* could make a verification system to avoid people having thousands of alt accounts
+* emails change rarely and users are very likely to remember them
+* emails are unique and we wont have internal collisions (obviously would still need to check tho)
+* emails being unique avoid cross-server collisions

+for now i will jsut have a userId string that could be anything, but should be refered to as email for the most part

 # 23 jan 2021
 ## working with cookies